pnp/powerplatform-samples/samples/utility-flow-to-extract-number-by-length/README.md

 This sample illustrates the following concepts:

 * Reusablility using child flow
-* Perform string parsing to extract number by its lenght from a given input text or string
+* Perform string parsing to extract number by its length from a given input text or string
 * Use of Select & Filter action
 * Expression